The $50 billion race to save America’s renters from eviction

 The rulings in Texas and Ohio did not include injunctions removing the CDC’s ban, and the Justice Department is appealing.
 Dozens of state and local bans remain in place as well.

-But days after the Ohio judge’s order came a more concrete ruling against the moratorium, when District Judge Mark Norris of the District of Tennessee ruled that extending the ban had been illegal.
+But days after the Ohio judge’s order came a more concrete ruling against the moratorium, when District Judge Mark Norris in Tennessee ruled that extending the ban had been illegal.
 He issued an order saying the moratorium was “unenforceable in the Western District of Tennessee.”

-Advocates say this is the first ruling that may carry grave consequences for thousands of people.
+Advocates say this is the first ruling that may carry severe consequences for thousands of people.
 More than 19 percent of renters in Tennessee are behind on rent, according to Moody’s.
 Norris’s district includes Memphis, where landlords have filed more than 13,000 eviction notices in the past year, according to Princeton University’s Eviction Lab.

 Memphis may be a test case for what the impact will be when the moratorium expires nationwide with eviction filings piled up in courts.